-We will elect to be taxed as a REIT, commencing with our initial taxable year ending December 31, 2008, upon the filing of our federal income tax return for such year.
-We believe that we have been organized to operate in such a manner as to qualify for taxation as a REIT.
+We elected to be taxed as a REIT, commencing with our initial taxable year ended December 31, 2008, upon the filing of our federal income tax return for such year.
+We believe that we have been organized and operate in such a manner as to qualify for taxation as a REIT.